Boko Haram: IDPs in Borno deliver 3,000 babies in 6 months - Nigeria Today

 Boko Haram: IDPs in Borno deliver 3,000 babies in 6 months

-The Borno State Emergency Management Agency (SEMA) on Monday said it registered 3,000 births among Internally Displaced Persons (IDPs) in the past six months.
-The SEMA Chairman, Satomi Ahmad, made the disclosure in an interview with the News Agency of Nigeria (NAN) in Maiduguri.
-Satomi said that the births were registered at various camps located […]
+BorNo state Emergency Management Agency, SEMA, said it has registered 3,000 births among Internally Displaced Persons, IDPs, in the past six months.
+The SEMA Chairman, Satomi Ahmad, who made the disclosure in an interview with a news agency in Maiduguri, the state capital, said that the births were registered at various camps located in the […]

 Do you something awesome to share with the world?
 Click here to share